-Switzerland does not currently have trading venues incorporated in Switzerland, where ETDs are traded.
+Switzerland does not currently have trading venues incorporated in Switzerland, where exchange-traded derivatives (ETDs) are traded.
 ETDs are traded with trading venues outside Switzerland and cleared through non-Swiss central counterparties (CCPs).
 To the extent that such trading venues or CCPs admit direct participants incorporated or domiciled in Switzerland, the trading venues and CCPs require recognition by FINMA.